MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_mailslot_create_parameters.md

 ## -description

- The MAILSLOT_CREATE_PARAMETERS is used by the Windows subsystem to internally create a mailslot.
-Minifilters should call [**FltCreateMailslotFile**](https://docs.microsoft.com/windows-hardware/drivers/ddi/fltkernel/nf-fltkernel-fltcreatemailslotfile) to create or open a mailslot instance.
+ The MAILSLOT_CREATE_PARAMETERS is used by the Windows subsystem to create a mailslot.

 ## -struct-fields